 The people who call Pulaski home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pulaski residents report their race to be White, followed by Asian.
-Important ancestries of people in Pulaski include German, English, French , and Italian.
+Important ancestries of people in Pulaski include Irish, English, French , and Italian.

 The most common language spoken in Pulaski is English.
 Other important languages spoken here include Spanish and French.